aliasGitee/RAG-backend/README.md

 # RAG Backend

 This project provides a simple RAG (Retrieval-Augmented Generation) backend service.
-It leverages the `deepdoc` library for sophisticated layout analysis and utilizes Vision Language Models (VLMs) for deep content understanding.
+It leverages the deepdoc for sophisticated layout analysis and utilizes Vision Language Models (VLMs) for deep content understanding.

 ## Core Functionality